bee-path/raw_data_experiments/README.md

 ## Disclaimer

 The identities of the users in the database have been erased to preserve their privacy and cannot be identified under any circumstance.
+Anyhow, if you participated in the experiment and no longer want your data to be available (even anonymized), please do let us know and we will delete it from the repository.